Top 10: Cheap e-Ink readers

 2022.
 Chinese iReader is introducing English on all of their e-readers

-iReader, a Chinese brand known for its e-readers and digital note-taking devices featuring E Ink displays, has predominantly focused on the domestic market.
-However, the company has revealed to Good e-Reader that within the next two weeks, they will release a firmware update that will introduce English language support.
-This update will encompass the user interface, menus, and stock apps, making devices such as the Smart 3, XS Pro, XS, Ocean, and C6 available in English.
-This development marks iReader's entry into the North American market, presenting an opportunity for the brand to gain relevance in this region.
-Notably, iReader produces robust devices, with the XS and XS Pro resembling Kindle Oasis clones that run on the Android operating system, allowing users to access various applications.
+iReader is a Chinese brand that has mainly sold their e-readers and digital note-taking devices with E Ink displays in the domestic market.
+The company has informed Good e-Reader that, within the next two weeks, they will release a new firmware update that includes English.
+This update will cover the UI, all menus and stock apps.
+The devices that will receive English support are the Smart 3, XS Pro, XS, Ocean and C6.
+This development will make iReader more relevant in the North American market. iReader produces some solid devices; their XS and XS Pro are essentially Kindle Oasis clones that run Android and allow users to install apps.

 2022.
 New basic Kindle offers premium Paperwhite features for under $100